Exceptional-Khoi/tp/docs/UserGuide.md

 Searches for nearby NUS gyms that have equipment for a specific exercise.

 Format: `/gym_where n/EXERCISE_NAME`
+* Ensure workout has ended before you modify the workout tag.

 * `EXERCISE_NAME` is the exercise you want to do.
 Rules: Same as `NAME` parameter rules above.